lunasec-io/lunasec/lunatrace/README_DEV_SETUP.md

 ### Setting up the Database

 We use Hasura to manage the database.
-Migrations for Oathkeeper and Hasura will be applied automatically in dev.
+Migrations for Kratos and Hasura will be applied automatically in dev.

 #### Hasura: